mysteryx93/MediaPlayerUI.NET/README.md

 ### BassPlayerHost Properties

-#### VolumeBoost

-Gets or sets a value that will be multiplied to the volume.
-Default = 1.

-#### UseEffects

-Gets or sets whether to enable pitch-shifting effects.
-By default, effects are enabled if Rate, Pitch or Speed are set before loading a media file.
-If file is loaded at normal speed and you want to allow changing it later, this property forces initializing the effects module.
-This property must be set before playback.
-Default = False.

-#### Rate

-Gets or sets the playback rate as a double, where 1.0 is normal speed, 0.5 is half-speed, and 2 is double-speed.
-Default = 1.

-#### Pitch

-Gets or sets the playback pitch as a double, rising or lowering the pitch by given factor without altering speed.
-Default = 1.

 #### EffectsQuick

 Gets or sets whether to use the quick mode that substantially speeds up the algorithm but may degrade the sound quality by a small amount.
 Default = False.